eborghi10/DEV210.2x_edX/README.md

 ## 3-MoreOOP

-- **Inheritance**: a base class and a child class, with special initialization.
+- **Inheritance**: a base class and a child class, with special initialization and protected variables.

+- **FriendClasses**: use the special case of the friend modifier.

 ---